W427697/Discord-/docs/writing-docs/autodocs.md

 ### The auto-generated documentation is not showing up in a monorepo setup

-Out of the box, Storybook's AutoDocs feature is built to generate documentation for your stories automatically.
+Out of the box, Storybook's Autodocs feature is built to generate documentation for your stories automatically.
 Nevertheless, if you're working with a monorepo setup (e.g., [`Yarn Workspaces`](https://yarnpkg.com/features/workspaces), [`pnpm Workspaces`](https://pnpm.io/workspaces)), you may run into issues where part of the documentation may not be generated for you.
 To help you troubleshoot those issues, we've prepared some recommendations that might help you.

 Update your import statements to reference the component directly instead of the package's root.
 For example: